msgr0/PlasEval/README.md

 ### Input: plasmid bins file

-The main input in both modes are the two plasmid bin files.
-These are two TSV files with predicted / ground truth plasmids as sets of contigs.
-The file should have a header row with the column names, specifically the plasmid name, contig id and contig length, as shown in the example below.
-The file should contain one contig per line with contig information provided under the respective columns.
-The file can contain other information as long as the three columns mentioned above are provided.<br/>
+The main input in both modes ofPlasEval are the two plasmid bins files.
+A plasmid bins file is a TSV file that describes a set of plasmids bins in a forma where each row contains three pieces of information: the identifier of a plasmid bin, the identifier of a contig that belongs to this plasmid bin and the length of the contig.
+The file should have a header row with column names 'plasmid', 'contig' 'contig_len'.
+An example is provided below that describes the set of plasmid bins where bin 'P1' contains contigs 'C1,C2' and bin 'P2' contains contigs 'C1', 'C3' and 'C4'.
+'''
-plasmid	contig 	contig_len<br/>
+plasmid	contig 	contig_len
-P1	C1 	2000<br/>
+P1	C1 	2000
+P2	C3 	3000
-P1	C2 	3000<br/>
+P1	C2 	2000
-P2	C1 	2000<br/>
+P2	C1	2000
-P2	C3	4000<br/>
-P2	C1	2000<br/>
+P2	C4	2000
-...<br/>
+'''

+If a contig appears in several copies in a plasmid bin, only one copy is accounted for.
+Other information can be included in the TSV file, but will not be accounted for by PlasEval.

 ### Input: numeric parameters